A Suspended Aerial Manipulation Avatar for Physical Interaction in Unstructured Environments: Concept

 \subsection{Proposed Approach}

-The requirements given by stability and robustness suggest a design in which the actuation should be placed close to the body on the aerial platform (see Fig. \ref{fig:arm_design}).
-This design can be achieved with a tendon-elastic-band-pulley structure.
-The motors are placed on the shoulder of each arm, while each joint is composed of disarticulated components that are not rigid by design (see Fig. \ref{fig:joint_}).
-Instead, the joints are kept in position by elastic bands and present two rotational shafts and a toothed profile.
-The elastic cables are strong enough to ensure that the toothed profiles stay in position while the tendons wrap around the pulleys on each shaft and consent to move following the joint profile.

-The arms and the head are mounted on the bottom of the drone.
-The arms are symmetrical to reduce the burden on the rotors.
-Instead, the head is mounted on the legs of the drone with a four-bar linkage.
+Taking inspiration from SAM \cite{8793592} and the aerial manipulators described in Table \ref{tab:dual_arm_manipulators}, we aim to design a Suspended Aerial Manipulation Avatar for inspection and intervention in unstructured environments in which human intelligence is relocated directly in the aerial platform working space (see Fig.~\ref{fig:Concept SAMA}).

+In contrast to the approach proposed in \cite{8793592}, which relies entirely on the tether for lifting the entire weight of the robot but confines its motion to a spherical surface, we address the challenges of flight duration and load capacity through the implementation of a variable-length suspension system for gravity compensation.
+This system partially offsets the overall weight, enabling the aerial base to utilize its thrusters for various maneuvering operations, including ascending, descending, and translating.
+This design preserves the inherent characteristics of the aircraft and significantly upholds the independence of the aerial base from the cable suspension system.
+Consequently, it allows for movement within a larger workspace and facilitates more agile operations by coordinating the aerial base motion with the arm motion, rather than relying solely on the degrees of freedom of the arms.

+The arms and head are affixed to the underside of the UAV, configured to mimic the upper body of a human but with a downward orientation.
+The dual arms are symmetrical to reduce the burden on the rotors.
+A tendon-elastic-band-pulley structure is applied to the arm design to meet the requirements given by stability and robustness.
+This design choice allows the actuation units, which contribute significantly to the overall weight, to be situated in close proximity to the body on the aerial platform.
+Moreover, the joints comprised of disarticulated components are intentionally designed to be less rigid owing to the incorporation of tendons and elastic bands.
+A similar approach to compliance is adopted in the head joints to mitigate the potential accidental impacts.
+This design strategy enhances the overall adaptability and safety of the aerial manipulator system.
 Finally, two SoftHands (SHs) are employed as end-effectors.
 The SHs have a unique design that consents to many dexterous grasps with a sole actuation unit.
 When grabbing objects with conventional shapes, standard grippers would be more reliable.
-The SHs, on the other hand, proved to be more adaptable to performing the various grasps resulting from employing the aerial manipulator in unstructured environments in which the shape of objects is not known a priori.
-Moreover, the mechanics of the hands is intrinsically robust against accidental collisions, making the use in teleoperation safe and effective.
+The SHs, on the other hand, proved to be more adaptable to performing the various grasps \cite{catalano2014adaptive} resulting from employing the aerial manipulator in unstructured environments in which the shape of objects is not known in prior.
+Moreover, the mechanics of the hands are intrinsically robust against accidental collisions, making the use in teleoperation safe and effective.